frou/yt2pod/README.md

 feed's file name and logging.
 For example, for podcast with a `name` of `"This Week In Bikeshedding"`, use a `short_name` like `"twib"`.

+If you do not wish to expose the built-in webserver directly on the internet, you may set the `link_proxy` top-level key in the config file (e.g. `"link_proxy": "https://example.com",`).
+This will cause the download links in the podcast feed to be prefixed with that URI scheme & host, instead of `http://` and the host yt2pod itself is listening on.

 ## Command-line Flags

 In addition to the config file, there are a handful of command-line flags: